Norwegian Air Ambulance: Fixed-wing ambulances

 Plane ambulances are stationed at six airports in Norway.
 The service is provided by Lufttransport with 12 Beech King Air B200 aircraft.
 The airplanes are stationed at Alta Airport, Bodø Airport, Brønnøysund Airport, Gardermoen, Tromsø Airport, Kirkenes and Ålesund Airport.

 Search and rescue helicopters

 The Air Force 330 squadron has its headquarters at Sola Air Station outside Stavanger.
 The squadron operates out of four military airports: Sola Air Station, Ørland Main Air Station, Bodø Main Air Station, Banak Air Station and Rygge Air Station.

-The squadron operates 12 Sea King helicopters and had 1 038 operations in 2005 [citation needed].
+The squadron operates 12 Sea King helicopters and had 1,038 operations in 2005.
 RNOAF 330 Squadron is in the process of retiring its Westland Sea Kings, and replace them with Augusta Westland AW-101.
 As of late 2022, they have received 11 out of 16 AW-101s.